Relec Electronics Ltd Terms and Conditions

 7.4.2. title to the Goods shall pass from the Supplier to the Customer immediately before the time at which resale by the Customer occurs.

 7.5.
-If before title to the Goods passes to the Customer the Customer becomes subject to any of the events listed in clause 9.4, then, without limiting any other right or remedy the Supplier
+If before title to the Goods passes to the Customer the Customer becomes subject to any of the events listed in clause 9.4, then, without limiting any other right or remedy the Supplier may have:

-7.5.1. the Customer’s right to resell the Goods or use them in the ordinary course of its business ceases immediately; and
+7.5.1. the Customer’s right to resell the Goods or use them in the ordinary course of its business ceases

 7.5.2. the Supplier may at any time:

-(i) require the Customer to deliver up all Goods in its possession which have not been resold, or irrevocably incorporated into another product; and
+(i) require the Customer to deliver up all Goods in its possession which have not been resold, or

 (ii) if the Customer fails to do so promptly, enter any premises of the Customer or of any third party where the Goods are stored in order to recover them.